How Small Startups Can Profit From Competitor's Woes

 “We’re using this moment to capture the public’s attention, to say that you don’t have to be satisfied with a financial institution that profits the most when you do the worst,” says Cherny.
 “It’s less about taking advantage of competitors’ stumbles and more just telling people what we’re about.”

 That’s also how Marina Miller saw her tactic.
 She founded the eco-friendly baby-gear seller PeuroBaby and was handed a big opportunity when the high-end baby-gear store Giggle went bankrupt in 2017.
 She offered to honor Giggle gift cards -- which were technically worthless -- if the customer opened a registry on her site.
 (The amount honored, up to $200, would be based on how much merchandise was purchased from the registry.)
 Her announcement was covered in the New York Post and attracted 200 verified registries, worth more than $200,000 in potential sales.
-Even six months later, Miller still gets more than 100 inquiries a week about the program.
-In addition, she acquired nearly 300 new customers who were eager to shop but didn’t need a registry.
+Even eight months later, Miller still gets 10 to 20 inquiries a week about the program.
+In addition, she acquired 250 new customers who were eager to shop but didn’t need a registry.

 The idea of honoring another brand’s gift cards may sound prohibitively expensive, but PeuroBaby’s promotion has proven surprisingly cost-effective.
 “We are out of pocket a total of $1,000,” says Miller.
 “But that has more than been made up by the registry sales.”
 Although the small online store, which launched in January 2017, isn’t yet profitable, Miller says this program is going to get her there faster.